THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Humans evolved burning fat for energy, but, as you know from the first two bullet points, a sugar burner burns sugar, NOT fat.
 Once the blood sugar from this person’s sugar-centric diet is all used up, hunger pangs set in.
 That’s why constant eating in the sugar-burning state feels like a necessity.

-At one point in my life I thought I was eating the healthiest diet possible, but I was, in fact, in a constant sugar-burning state.
+For years of my adult life, I thought I was eating the healthiest diet possible, but I was, in fact, in a constant sugar-burning state.
 I was hungry allllll of the time!
 See this blog post to read more about my personal experience.

 A fat burner…